Kaligo/event_tracer/README.md

 This gem currently supports only:

-1. Base logger (payload in JSON format): Can be initialised around the default loggers like thos of Rails or Hanami
+1. Base logger (payload in JSON format): Can be initialised around the default loggers like those of Rails or Hanami
 2. Appsignal: Empty wrapper around the custom metric distributions
     1. increment_counter
     2. add_distribution_value